 Drive It Hard Enough to Learn Something

 A parking lot loop tells you almost nothing.
 Get on a road with a speed limit above 40 mph.
 Accelerate hard once.
 Brake firmly once.
 Listen.
 Feel the steering wheel.
-A car that pulls, vibrates, or hesitates under real load is telling you something a test drive around the block would never reveal.
+A car that pulls, vibrates, or hesitates under real load is telling you something a block-loop test drive would never reveal.

 Understand the In-House Financing Before You Sign